Resources to Explore

 Assistive Technology: This link provides information from the state of Missouri regarding Assistive Technology Programs.

-Effective Practices for Parents: Missouri's Department of Elementary and Secondary Education has compiled several resources for parents to help students progress academically.
+Resources for Parents: Missouri's Department of Elementary and Secondary Education has compiled several resources for parents to help students progress academically.

 First Steps: This is the state homepage for First Steps, which serves children birth to age 3 who have been diagnosed with delayed development or conditions associated with developmental disabilities.